kkemple/safe-content-uploads/README.md

 # Safe Content Uploads with Amplify and NSFWJS

-This project uses [AWS Amplify](https://aws-amplify.github.io/) for authentication and file management.
-It also uses [NSFWJS](https://github.com/infinitered/nsfwjs) for content checking.
+This project uses [AWS Amplify](https://aws-amplify.github.io/) for file management and [NSFWJS](https://github.com/infinitered/nsfwjs) for content checking.

 ---